 Our web-based update is below.

-- No staff member or resident is exhibiting symptoms of COVID-19 (coronavirus).
-We are performing resident screenings daily including temperature checks.
+- No working staff members are exhibiting symptoms of COVID-19 (coronavirus).

 - No outside Healthcare providers coming in to the facility to perform essential care functions are exhibiting symptoms of COVID-19 (coronavirus).
 We are continuing to screen outside Healthcare providers before allowing entry into the facility including temperature checks.